The Turkish Sieve Methodology: Deterministic Computation of Twin and Cousin Prime Pairs Using an N/6 Bit Data Structure

 Overview:

 This study introduces the Turkish Sieve Methodology, a novel approach for prime number computation designed to overcome the memory intensity and modular arithmetic constraints inherent in traditional sieve algorithms.
-While current literature recognizes an N/3 bit density for prime candidate representation, this method achieves an N/6 bit data structure specifically optimized for identifying twin (p, p+2) and cousin (p, p+4) prime pairs.
+While many sieve implementations are based on N/3-like candidate representations, this method achieves an N/6 bit data structure specifically optimized for identifying twin (p, p+2) and cousin (p, p+4) prime pairs.

 Key Innovations: